ZupIT/beagle-docs/content/en/Tutorials/How to display a screen.md

 {{% alert color="warning" %}}
 Make sure to list your Beagle Activity as named in your AndroidManifestfile.

-In this example, we only call it BeagleActivity, but this name is defined by you when creating your BeagleActivity.
-In our tutorial [**Creating a project from scratch** ](/get-started/creating-a-project-from-scratch/case-android), we call it `AppBeagleActivity`.
+In this example, you only call it BeagleActivity, but this name is defined by you when creating your BeagleActivity.
+In the tutorial [**Creating a project from scratch**](/get-started/creating-a-project-from-scratch/case-android), it is called `AppBeagleActivity`.
 {{% /alert %}}

 ```kotlin